Welcome to our Science Page

 At St. Stephen's Church of England Primary we want children to develop an interest in science and engineering through practical hands on experiences and for every child to become an inquisitive learner with a passion to develop and test their own theories.

 Science in our school is about developing children’s ideas and ways of working that enable them to make sense of the world in which they live through investigation, as well as using and applying process skills.

 Through effective teaching of Science we aim to:

-- develop each child’s ability to observe and find patterns in observation, raise questions, experiment and investigate reason systematically and logically, solve problems and communicate,
+- develop each child’s ability to observe and find patterns, raise questions, experiment and investigate reason systematically and logically, solve problems and communicate.

-- develop children’s ability to work in a variety of ways including, working together in groups, independently, in partners and as a whole class,
+- develop children’s ability to work in a variety of ways including, working independently, collaboratively in groups and with partners and as a whole class,

 - follow the programmes of study at each Key Stage of the National Curriculum, including the Early Learning Goals for the Foundation Stage, in order to develop scientific skills, knowledge and understanding,

 - nurture and inspire pupils to have a positive response to science and aspire to do well or even become scientist themselves.